A Little Excitement Across the Horizon: Introduction

-\emph{Introduction ---} General expectations of black hole physics -- that black hole evaporation is unitary, well described by local semi-classical quantum field theory, and respects the equivalence principle -- have been shown in recent years to be quite paradoxical \cite{Mathur:2009hf,Mann:2015luq}.
-Indeed, these three reasonable requirements evidently violate the no-cloning theorem of quantum physics, suggesting that the horizon must replaced by a high curvature region inducing a “firewall” that will destroy any observer attempting to fall into the black hole \cite{Almheiri:2012rt}.
+Attempts to combine well-established tenets of black hole physics and well-established tenets of quantum physics -- that black hole evaporation is unitary, well described by local semi-classical quantum field theory, and respects the equivalence principle -- have been a source of a number of paradoxes~\cite{Mathur:2009hf,Mann:2015luq}, culminating in recent years to the suggestion that the horizon will be replaced by a high curvature region, inducing a ``firewall'' that will destroy any observer attempting to fall into the black hole~\cite{Almheiri:2012rt}.
+In this firewall paradigm, quantum physics near the black hole horizon differs significantly from what ensues from a gravitational collapse in the conventional semiclassical picture without back-reaction \cite{Hawking:1975vcx}, well approximated at late times by the Unruh state~\cite{unruh1976}, or from placing a radiating black hole in thermal equilibrium with its environment, described by the Hartle-Hawking(-Israel) state \cite{Hartle:1976tp,Israel:1976ur}.

-While there has been much effort and discussion in attempting to resolve this conundrum, scant attention has been paid toward understanding in semi-classical terms the actual behaviour of objects crossing the horizon.
-This is of crucial importance, since the only way to determine if a black hole has a temperature -- that is the vacuum of spacetime outside it is in a thermal state -- is to consider the response of some object (a detector) placed in the vicinity of the black hole \cite{Hu:2012jr}.
+While there has been much effort and discussion in attempting to resolve this conundrum, scant attention has been paid toward understanding in semi-classical terms the actual behaviour of objects crossing the horizon, without a firewall.
+This is of crucial importance, since the only way to determine if a black hole has a temperature -- that is, the vacuum of spacetime outside it is in a thermal state -- is to consider the response of some object (a detector) placed in the vicinity of the black hole \cite{Hu:2012jr}.
 Such detectors are most straightforwardly modelled as two-level systems known as Unruh-DeWitt (UDW) detectors \cite{unruh1976,DeWitt1979}.